Mode-selective Single-dipole Excitation and Controlled Routing of Guided Waves in a Multi-mode Topological Waveguide

 With Eq.~\ref{eq:energy} and the decay constants calculated from the numerical results of COMSOL simulation (see Supplementary Material for details), we compute the ratio of energy that port C receives, $R_C$.
 The result [red curve in Fig.~\ref{fig:3}(a)] reveals the ``averaging'' effect due to band gap narrowing: the difference between $W_B$ and $W_C$ becomes smaller when $\theta$ approaches $30^{\circ}$.
 We note that the tripod configuration angles $\theta$ and $60^{\circ} - \theta$ correspond to the same VPC band gap width and hence the same $L_{\rm loc}$.
 Therefore, the semi-analytical result satisfies $R_B(\theta) = R_C(60^{\circ}-\theta)$.
 We focus on the energy ratio of the minor port [the one receives less energy, also see Fig.~\ref{fig:4}(b) caption], $\min(R_B,R_C)$.

-Figure~\ref{fig:4}(b) demonstrates how $\min(R_B,R_C)$ depends on the excitation efficiency ratio $\Gamma^{\uparrow K'} / \Gamma^{\uparrow K}$ and the localization distance $L_{\rm loc}$ inside the VPC.
-By comparing the experimental results (filled dots) with the semi-analytical model (coloured background along the grey solid line), we observe that our model accurately captures how $\min(R_B,R_C)$ depends the localization length.
+Figure~\ref{fig:4}(b) demonstrates how $\min(R_B,R_C)$ depends on the excitation efficiency ratio $\eta^{\uparrow K'} / \eta^{\uparrow K}$ and the localization distance $L_{\rm loc}$ inside the VPC.
+By comparing the experimental results (filled dots) with the semi-analytical model (colored background along the gray solid line), we observe that our model accurately captures how $\min(R_B,R_C)$ depends the localization length.
 Furthermore, Fig.~\ref{fig:4}(b) reveals that the high excitation selectivity grants considerable tunability of $R_{B(C)}$ for this compact structure.